Resume Annex

 FeatureResume AnnexRezi

-Free tierYes — free forever, includes ATS score with no signupYes — limited features, resume creation available
+Free tierYes — free forever, includes callback score with no signupYes — limited features, resume creation available

-ATS scoreFree, deterministic, no signup, results in ~10 secondsYes — ATS analysis included, requires account
+callback scoreFree, deterministic, no signup, results in ~10 secondsYes — hiring system analysis included, requires account

 AI resume rewritingYes — full rewrite with per-change explanationsYes — inline AI writing and keyword suggestions

-Job discovery9+ boards, scored matchesNot a core feature — focused on resume output
+Job discovery8 boards, scored matchesNot a core feature — focused on resume output

 Interview prepAI coaching with role + company contextNot offered as a dedicated feature